openbmc/openbmc/poky/documentation/ref-manual/ref-terms.rst

       .. note::

-         For some historical information about Poky, see the Poky
+         For some historical information about Poky, see the :term:`Poky` term.
-         term.

-   Package
+   :term:`Package`
       In the context of the Yocto Project, this term refers to a recipe's packaged output produced by BitBake (i.e. a "baked recipe").
       A package is generally the compiled binaries produced from the